Docker Template Stack X11-GUI

 • Dir: ./GUI-app/src_frontend a GUI Python application

-• Dir: ./GUI-app/src_backend The location for the Rust libaries that can be called from Python, can be generated from a VSC Task
+• Dir: ./GUI-app/src_backend The location for the Rust libraries that can be called from Python, can be generated from a VSC Task

 • Dir: ./web-rest A simple REST PHP application